anishihara/anishihara.github.io/_posts/2015-01-03-application-uri-protocol-on-windows.md

 date:   2015-01-03 12:00:00
 categories: windows
 comments: True
+description: How to register my app on Windows to be openned from a browser link using Application URI protocol.
 ---

 There is a feature that we can use to make links on browser that can open specific applications registered to that kind of uri.
 For example, if you want to open itunes from the safari browser on a Mac, just type **[itmss://](itmss://)** on the address and hit enter.